 For the past 90 years, we have remained steadfast in our commitment to monitor and enhance our environmental performance.
 Aligned with the growing focus on global climate goals, we embark on a journey to advance climate action and circular economy initiatives.
 Actively engaging in mitigating our environmental footprint throughout our entire value chain, we voluntarily adopt environmentally responsible practices.
-This proactive approach enhances our capacity to respond swiftly and effectively to the evolving external landscape, which demands more robust environmental stewardship.
+This proactive approach enhances our capacity to respond swiftly and effectively to the evolving external landscape, which demands more robust environmental monitoring and disclosure.
+This progression seamlessly aligns with our dedication to environmental stewardship.
 As we continue on this path, we will diligently monitor our performance while looking to level up on initiatives that will further contribute to a climate-resilient future.